ReemNawaf/aMovie/README.md

 * Dio for Http calls
 * Hive for local storage
 * Shimmer Animation

+## To Start
+This is a normal flutter app.
+You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).

 ## What Next?
 * I might add a recommendation system to filter movies according to user preferences.